Russians stymied in Ukraine; Finland favors joining NATO

 “We have had wars with Russia, and we don’t want that kind of future for ourselves or for our children," she said.

-Yuras Karmanau in Lviv, Mstyslav Chernov in Kharkiv, Elena Becatoros in Odesa and other AP staffers around the world contributed to this report.
+McQuillan reported from Lviv.
+Yuras Karmanau in Lviv, Mstyslav Chernov and Andrea Rosa in Kharkiv, Elena Becatoros in Odesa and other AP staffers around the world contributed to this report.

 Follow AP's coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine